-Our common stock is listed on the Nasdaq Global Select Market ("Nasdaq GSM"), which imposes, among other requirements, a minimum \$1.00 per share bid price requirement for continued inclusion on the Nasdaq GSM pursuant to Nasdaq Listing Rule 5450(a)(1) (the "Bid Price Requirement").
-On December 30, 2022 we received a deficiency letter (the "Notice") from the Listing Qualifications Department of the Nasdaq Stock Market, LLC ("Nasdaq") notifying us that, for the preceding 30 consecutive trading days, the closing bid price of our common stock was below the Bid Price Requirement.
+In addition, the listing standards of the Nasdaq GSM require, among other things, that the Company maintain a minimum market value of publicly held shares of the Company's common stock of \$5.0 million for continued inclusion on the Nasdaq GSM pursuant to Nasdaq Listing Rule 5450(b)(1)(C) (the "MVPHS Rule").
+On November 15, 2023 we received a deficiency letter (the "Notice") from the Listing Qualifications Department of Nasdaq notifying us that, for the last 35 consecutive business days, the market value of our publicly held shares of the Company's common stock did not meet the requirement of the MVPHS Rule.